gdykeman/gdykeman.github.io/_posts/2018-06-26-ios-upgrades.md

+---
+layout: post
-# Upgrading Cisco IOS Devices with Ansible
+title: Upgrading Cisco IOS Devices with Ansible
+comments: true
+---

 Upgrading network images to stable and or later versions is nothing new in the networking world.
 A recent discussion with a customer, however, encouraged the creation of a simple, yet effective playbook to help automate this process.